 At each maintenance cycle, 300 to 800 liters of water are used, corresponding to a 0.25-0.5mm thick water layer.
 The water cooling and freezing processes generate a sudden increase in the ice temperature, which lowers the cooling efficiency of the refrigerating system, thus increasing the operational costs of the ice hall.
 Accurate analysis of this phenomenon is then important to optimize the refrigeration process and to achieve overall energy saving.

-The field study discussed in this paper was carried out in August 2013 at the Reebok Arena in Lepp\"avaara, Finland.
-The ice hall has two identical ice rinks of size $1624 m^2$ each.
-There are no major stands in the hall and the ventilation air flow rate varies between $3-6\,m^3/s$ during the year.
+The field study discussed in this paper was carried out at the Reebok Arena in Lepp\"avaara, Finland, during summer conditions\footnote{\cite{toomla2018experimental} have performed an extended study in a different ice hockey arena.}.
+The ice hall has two identical ice rinks of size 1624 m2 each.
+There are no major stands in the hall and the ventilation air flow rate varies between 3-6 m3/s during the year.
 The refrigeration system is indirect, with ammonium as the refrigerant and ethylene glycol as the brine.

-Consider now a modular component of the ice/concrete slab as in Fig.\ref{fig:slab}: ice $30\,mm$, concrete slab $150\,mm$ with brine pipes at the middle, EPS-insulation $100\,mm$, sand $100\,mm$ with frost pipes and a load bearing concrete slab $250\,mm$.
-The coefficient of performance for the refrigeration system is $\sim1.6$ on the average \cite{opt1}.
+Consider now a modular component of the ice/concrete slab as in Fig.\ref{fig:slab}: ice 30mm, concrete slab 150mm with brine pipes at the middle, EPS-insulation 100mm, sand 100mm with frost pipes and a load bearing concrete slab 250mm.
+The coefficient of performance for the refrigeration system is $\sim1.6$ on the average, as documented in \cite{opt1}.

 We focus on the first resurfacing process in Fig.\ref{fig:Tqgeneral}, corresponding to the peak near 12:45.
-The ice surface has an initial surface temperature $T_S\sim-4.5^oC$, the whole ice pad is at $-5^oC$ on the average.
-During resurfacing, $m_w=450\,kg$ of water at temperature $T_ w=40^oC$ are spread on the ice surface at $t=0s$.
+The ice surface has an initial surface temperature $T_S\sim$-4.5\textdegree C, the whole ice pad is at $-5$\textdegree C on the average.
+During resurfacing, $m_w$=450kg of water at temperature $T_ w$=40\textdegree C are spread on the ice surface at $t$=0s.
 The entire process consists of three phases:

 1. cooling of the water layer by contact with the ice pad, convection and radiation with the surroundings,

 2. complete freezing of the water by the same processes,